-- Prolongation of the QT interval: AVELOX may produce changes in the electrocardiogram (QTc interval prolongation).
+Prolongation of the QT interval: AVELOX may produce changes in the electrocardiogram (QTc interval prolongation).
 AVELOX should be avoided in patients receiving Class IA (for example quinidine, procainamide) or Class III (for example amiodarone, sotalol) antiarrhythmic agents.
 AVELOX may add to the QTc prolonging effects of other drugs such as cisapride, erythromycin, antipsychotics, and tricyclic antidepressants.
 The patients should inform their physician of any personal or family history of QTc prolongation or proarrhythmic conditions such as recent hypokalemia, significant bradycardia, and acute myocardial ischemia.
 Patients should contact their physician if they experience palpitations or fainting spells while taking AVELOX.

 - Hypersensitivity Reactions: Patients should be advised that AVELOX may be associated with hypersensitivity reactions, including anaphylactic reactions, even following a single dose.
 Patients should discontinue AVELOX at the first sign of a skin rash or other signs of an allergic reaction.

 - Convulsions: Convulsions have been reported in patients receiving quinolones, and they should notify their physician before taking AVELOX if there is a history of this condition.
 Patients should also inform their physician if they are taking NSAIDs concurrently with AVELOX.

 - Neurologic Adverse Effects (for example, dizziness, lightheadedness): AVELOX may cause dizziness, lightheadedness and vision disorders therefore, patients should know how they react to this drug before they operate an automobile or machinery or engage in activities requiring mental alertness or coordination.

 - Psychotic Reaction: Psychotic reactions sometimes resulting in self-injurious behavior have been reported in patients receiving quinolones.
 Patients should notify their physician if they have a history of psychiatric illness before taking AVELOX.

 - Peripheral Neuropathies: Patients should be informed that peripheral neuropathy has been associated with AVELOX use.
 Symptoms may occur soon after initiation of therapy and may be irreversible.
-Advise patients to discontinue AVELOX and seek medical care if symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness develop, patients should discontinue AVELOX and contact their physician.
+Advise patients to discontinue AVELOX and seek medical care if symptoms of peripheral neuropathy including pain, burning, tingling, numbness, and/or weakness develop, patients should immediately discontinue AVELOX and contact their physician.